GoogleCloudPlatform/microservices-demo/kustomize/README.md

 | [Google Cloud Operations](https://github.com/GoogleCloudPlatform/microservices-demo/blob/main/docs/gcp-instrumentation.md) | Enables Monitoring (Stats), Tracing, Profiler, and Debugger for various services within Online Boutique.
 The code removes the existing environment variables (`DISABLE_STATS`, `DISABLE_TRACING`, `DISABLE_PROFILER`, `DISABLE_DEBUGGER`) from appropriate YAML config files.                  |
 | [Memorystore](https://github.com/GoogleCloudPlatform/microservices-demo/blob/main/docs/memorystore.md)                     | The vanilla Online Boutique deployment uses the default in-cluster `redis` database for storing the contents of its shopping cart.
 The Memorystore deployment variation overrides the default database with its own Memorystore (redis) database.
 These changes directly affect `cartservice`. |

-## Deployment Instructions (General)
-1. While in the `microservices-demo` directory, enter the `kustomize/` directory.
-    ```
-    cd kustomize
-    ```

-1. Edit the base level `kustomization.yaml` so that it is uses the intended components.
-    ```
-    vim kustomization.yaml
-    ```

-    The file should contain a similar snippet of code with only the component variants that you intend to deploy.
-    ```
-    components:
-      - components/cymbal-branding
-      - components/google-cloud-operations
-      # - components/memorystore
-     ```

-    Note: The example above will enable both the Cymbal Branding and Google Cloud Operations components in the new deployment.

-1. Check to see what changes will be made to the existing deployment config.
-    ```
-    kustomize build .
-    ```

-1. Apply the Kustomize deployment changes to the existing deployment.
-    ```
-    kubectl apply -k .
-    ```

-    Note: It may take 2-3 minutes before the changes are reflected on the deployment.

-### Cleanup (General)
-After you have run the deployment variant on Online Boutique, you will want to reset the sample application back to its vanilla state.

-1. While still in the `kustomize/` directory, re-apply the original Kubernetes config to the Online Boutique deployment.
-    ```
-    kubectl apply -f base
-    ```

-    Note: It may take 2-3 minutes before the changes are reflected on the deployment.

 ## Deployment Instructions (Memorystore)
 1. While in the `microservices-demo` directory, enter the `terraform/` directory.
     ```